Home / Blogs / Numerical Methods and Stability

 return mesh

 Never skip this.
-Here’s the minimum viable study:
+“My mesh looks fine” is not mesh independence.
+Here is the minimum viable study:

 def mesh_independence_study(results):